Purdue-CS193/lab-1-k-francis/index.md

 # k-francis's first CS193 Lab

+**Favorite things about CS193**
+- It's a fun class
+- I get to meet other CS students
+- No tests!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.